Twerking: Etymology

 A 2013 Oxford Dictionaries blog post states, "the most likely theory is that it is an alteration of work, because that word has a history of being used in similar ways, with dancers being encouraged to "work it".
 Local bounce practitioners attribute the term to a contraction of "to work" ("t'work"; or, spelled as it is pronounced, "twerk").

 The Oxford English Dictionary defines an early 19th-century use of the word as a blend of "twist" (or "twitch") and "jerk", which was reported by the BBC in conjunction with the black cultural context.
-The word is said to have originated from the inner-city of New Orleans and was used frequently in New Orleans bounce music by rappers and DJ hosting block parties in the housing projects.
+The word is said to have originated from the inner-city of New Orleans and was used frequently in New Orleans bounce music by rappers and DJs hosting block parties in the housing projects.
 On record, the 1993 song "Do the Jubilee All" by DJ Jubilee - which contains the lyrics "Twerk baby, twerk baby, twerk, twerk, twerk" - has been cited as its earliest use.

 The word became popular in the 2000s, when it was used by Atlanta rapper Lil Jon and The East Side Boyz.
 A Google Trends search reveals that interest in the word "twerk" arose in November 2011.

 The Oxford English Dictionary defines twerking as dancing "in a sexually provocative manner, using thrusting movements of the bottom and hips while in a low, squatting stance".
 Merriam-Webster gives the definition as a "sexually suggestive dancing characterized by rapid, repeated hip thrusts and shaking of the buttocks especially while squatting".

 The Oxford English Dictionary's definition of the term may fuel the stigma around twerking as a sexual and provocative dance.